 In the 2010 federal election, neither ALP nor the Coalition secured an overall majority in the House of Representatives, leaving four independent parliamentarians and a member of the Australian Greens - the first to win a House seat in a general election - holding the balance of power.
 Nevertheless, incumbent Prime Minister Julia Gillard of the Australian Labor Party - the country's first-ever female head of government - formed a minority cabinet with the support of three independents and the sole Green parliamentarian in the House of Representatives.

 Prime Minister Gillard remained in office until June 2013, when she was replaced as both ALP leader and head of government by her immediate predecessor, Kevin Rudd, who defeated Gillard in a parliamentary party vote.
-However, Labor's leadership change came too late to save the party, which was trounced by the Coalition in a federal election held the following September; following the election, Liberal Party leader Tony Abbott replaced Kevin Rudd as Prime Minister of Australia.
+However, Labor's leadership change came too late to save the party, which was trounced by the Coalition in a federal election held the following September; following the election, Liberal Party leader Tony Abbott replaced Kevin Rudd as prime minister.
+As it was, after nearly two years in office, Abbott was in turn replaced as both Liberal Party leader and head of government by his Minister for Communications, Malcolm Turnbull.
+Turnbull went on to lead the Coalition to victory over ALP in a federal election held on July 2016, but in August 2018 he was forced to step down following a party leadership challenge; Treasurer Scott Morrison subsequently replaced Turnbull as both Liberal Party leader and Prime Minister of Australia, becoming the country's fifth head of government in as many years.

 Copyright © 2004-2018 Manuel